Louis de Buade de Frontenac: First term in New France

 At this period the affairs of New France claimed the unexpected attention of the French court.
 From the year 1665 the colony had been successfully administered by three men: Daniel de Rémy de Courcelle, the governor, Jean Talon, the intendant, and the Marquis de Tracy, who had been appointed lieutenant general for the French king in America; but a difference of opinion had arisen between the governor and the intendant, and each had demanded the other's recall in the public interest.
 At this crisis in the administration of New France, Frontenac was appointed to succeed Rémy de Courcelle.

 From the beginning of Frontenac's term, it was evident that he was prepared to effect a policy of colonial expansion.
-He was also anxious to inaugurate an era of prosperity for Canada.
+He was also eager to inaugurate an era of prosperity for Canada.
 He exercised an independence of action that did not coincide with the views of his minister Colbert.
-As governor, Frontenac was the most powerful figure within the colony.
-Among his most prominent duties as governor, Frontenac maintained control over military matters and foreign affairs.
-Situated within the context of the French colony throughout the seventeenth century, foreign affairs largely encompassed the relations between French settlers and indigenous peoples.
+As governor, Frontenac was the most powerful figure within the colony and among his duties as governor, Frontenac maintained control over military matters as well as foreign affairs.
+In the context of being a French colony, foreign affairs largely encompassed maintaining amicable relations between French settlers and indigenous peoples.
 Although the governor was not allowed to intervene in matters handled by the Sovereign Council and the intendant, persons in these formal posts had to respect the governor as the ultimate voice of authority.
 Such compliance was based on the notion that the governor was the king's representative.
-The governor was not merely an intermediary or a stand-in.
-The governor extended the king's authority from France to the North American colony.
-As one of his first acts as governor, he established his presence as the sovereign delegate of the king by establishing in Canada the three estates – nobles, clergy and people – and convening a colonial Estates General to pledge fealty to him.
-The arrival of the governor implied that all of the colony's settlers pledge allegiance to the king.
-Frontenac did not take this lightly.
-The royal policy, however, was averse to the granting of extensive political rights to the Canadians, and Frontenac's reforms in this direction were disapproved.
+The governor was not merely an intermediary or a stand-in but extended the king's authority from France to the North American colony.
+As one of his first acts as governor, he established the three estates in Canada – nobles, clergy and people – and convened a colonial Estates General to have the estates pledge fealty to him.
+Pledging fealty to the governor implied that all of the colony's settlers also pledged allegiance to the king and Frontenac did not take this lightly.
+The royal policy, however, was averse to the granting of extensive political rights to the Canadian settlers, and Frontenac's reforms in this direction were disapproved of.
 In relation to the hierarchy of authority within the colonial setting, any check on the governor's power was absent.
-In Frontenac's case, France's finance minister Jean-Baptiste Colbert, who resided in France, could only impose restraints upon the governor's powers.
-Thus, measures were adopted to curb his ambition by increasing the power of the Sovereign Council and by reviving the office of intendant.
-Responding to his reduction in the Sovereign Council to a figurehead, he expressed his infuriation by challenging the authority of the intendant, Jacques Duchesnau and demanding that the council refer to him as the "chief and president".
+In Frontenac's case, France's finance minister Jean-Baptiste Colbert, who resided in France, was the only person who could impose any restraints upon the governor's powers.
+Thus, measures were adopted to curb his ambition by increasing the power of the Sovereign Council and by once again reviving the office of intendant.
+Responding to this reduction in the Sovereign Council to nothing more than a figurehead, he expressed his frustration by challenging the authority of the intendant, Jacques Duchesnau and demanding that the council refer to him as the "chief and president".